WXw European Championship

 The wXw European Championship is a professional wrestling championship created and promoted by the German promotion Westside Xtreme Wrestling.
-There have been a total of three reigns and two vacancy shared between three different champions.
-The title is currently vacant.
+There have been a total of six reigns and two vacancies shared among six different champions.
+The current champion is Dieter Schwartz, who is in his first reign.
+He won the title by defeating Zoltan on August 15, 2026, at wXw Shortcut To The Top 2026.

 Title history

 The first champion was crowned on July 20, 2024, when Aigle Blanc defeated Mike D Vecchio in the finals of an eight-man tournament.